membermatters/MemberMatters/README.md

 avoid "weird tricks" and optimisations that don't read easily - this is a web app not a high performance algorithm.
 Your contributions *will* be rejected if you do not follow these guidelines so please be careful.

-## People using MemberMatters
+## Organisations using MemberMatters
-Feel free to add your organisation to this list (via a pull request) if you're actively using MemberMatters.
+Feel free to add your organisation to this list (via a pull request) if you're actively using MemberMatters and are a not for profit or similar.
 Make sure to include a link to your website and the date you added it.

 * [HSBNE Inc](https://hsbne.org) (January 2020) - Australia's largest makerspace based in Brisbane, QLD.